thedoomed/EyeStep-CPP/README.txt

 }

-Okay, now, we can go right ahead and read the values in src(first half/operand), and dest(second half/operand):
+Okay, now, we can go right ahead and read the values in src(first half), and dest(second half):

 if (inst.flags & OP_SRC_DEST)
 {